cckolon/cckolon.github.io/_posts/2026-01-01-jfmm-semantic-search.md

 LIMIT 8;
 ```

 As we go through pages, we keep track of what IDs the user has seen and we add them to a list.
 When we query for the next set of candidates, we pass the list to the SQL query.
+This is known as [exclusion or seen-ID pagination](https://bool.dev/blog/detail/pagination-strategies#exclusion-seen-id-pagination).

+The downside of this pagination strategy is that users can no longer jump forward to an arbitrary page.
+In this case, though, the user should rarely need to do that when they are looking for an answer to one of their questions.
+When is the last time you've jumped to page 3 of google results for a topic?

+To speed up processing, we can also prefetch the next page of results by running the

 ### Storing state